clean-code-craft-tcq-1/test-for-analytics-preetikadyan/README.md

 2. Read access for the csv file in order to perform the analytics.
 3. Threshold values for the battery parameters should be available in order to calculate the no. of breaches.
 4. PDF utility should be supported.
-5. Alert/Notification system should be known(e.g: if it's EMAIL_ALERT, CONTOLLER_ALERT or simply a CONSOLE_ALERT)
+5. Alert/Notification system should be known(e.g: if it's EMAIL_ALERT, CONTROLLER_ALERT or simply a CONSOLE_ALERT)

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Mark the System Boundary